-A great thermostat with a lot of options.
+A great thermostat with a lot of options

-With Amazon Alexa built-in and support for Apple's HomeKit, the ecobee SmartThermostat offers a lot of options for control and automation, along with room sensors that handily beat the competition.
+With Amazon Alexa and Siri built-in and support for Apple's HomeKit, the ecobee SmartThermostat offers many control and automation options and room sensors that beat the competition.

-An intelligent thermostat that learns what you like.
+An intelligent thermostat that learns what you like

 By learning your temperature adjustment needs over time, the Nest Learning Thermostat's automatic schedules make it a "set it and forget it" appliance that takes some of the worries out of your home's heating and cooling.